 Students are requested to provide Disability Services with current documentation about the nature and extent of their disability.
 The information will be kept confidential and will be used to plan for appropriate accommodations.
 You can learn about the documentation guidelines on our webpage.
-Click here for the Documentation Guidelines
+Documentation Guidelines